sapegin/sapegin.me/src/content/blog/naming.md

 <!-- // This would be difficult to test so we only run the text function to make sure there are no syntax errors -->

-Now it’s clear which request data we’re accessing at any time.
+Now, it’s clear which request data we’re accessing at any time.

 For the new version of a module, I’d try to rename the old one to something like `ModuleLegacy` instead of naming the new one `Module2` or `ModuleNew`, and keep using the original name for the new implementation.
-It’s not always possible but it makes using the old, deprecated, module more awkward than the new, improved, one – exactly what we want to achieve.
+It’s not always possible but it makes using the old, deprecated, module more awkward than the new, improved, one — exactly what we want to achieve.
 Also, names tend to stick forever, even when the original module is long gone.
 Names like `Module2` or `ModuleNew` are fine during development though, when the new module isn’t yet fully functional or well tested.

 ## Use common terms

 It’s a good idea to use well-known and widely adopted terms for programming and domain concepts instead of inventing something that might be cute or clever but likely will be misunderstood.
-This is especially problematic for non-native English speakers – we don’t know many rare and obscure words.
+This is especially problematic for non-native English speakers — we don’t know many rare and obscure words.

 [A “great” example](https://stackoverflow.com/questions/33742899/where-does-reacts-scryrendereddomcomponentswithclass-method-name-come-from) of this is React codebase where they used “scry” (which means something like _peeping into the future through a crystal ball_) instead of “find”.